K-Decompositions and 3d Gauge Theories: Combinatorics of -decompositions

 \subsection{Poisson brackets and the quotient}

-For a triangulated manifold $M$, whose tetrahedra are decomposed into octahedra, we have defined three sets of affine linear functions on $\CP_\times$: the gluing functions $C_k$ associated to internal vertices in the octahedral decomposition; the functions $\CX_j$ associated to external vertices (on big boundaries); and the $2(K-1)$ functions $U^{(\nu)}_a$ and $V^{(\nu)}_a$ associated to cycles on every small torus boundary.
-Here we've indexed the torus boundaries by $\nu=1,...,t$.
+For a triangulated manifold $M$, whose tetrahedra are decomposed into octahedra, we have defined three sets of affine linear functions on $\CP_\times$: the gluing functions $C_k$ associated with internal vertices in the octahedral decomposition; the functions $\CX_j$ associated with external vertices (on big boundaries); and the $2(K-1)$ functions $U^{(\nu)}_a$ and $V^{(\nu)}_a$ associated with cycles on every small torus boundary.
+Here we've indexed the torus boundaries by $\nu=1,\ldots,t$.

 These functions on the product phase space $\CP_\times$ satisfy very special Poisson brackets.
+We can summarize the result as follows.
 First, the gluing functions all commute with each other and with the boundary functions:

 where \be \kappa_{aa'} = \ee is the Cartan matrix of $SL(K)$.
-Namely, the logarithmic A and B cycle coordinates coordinates on different torus boundaries commute; while on the slices corresponding to a single boundary the Poisson bracket is proportional to the intersection number of the cycles, and vanishes if parallel slices are more than one layer apart.
+Namely, the logarithmic A and B cycle coordinates on different torus boundaries commute; while on the slices corresponding to a single boundary the Poisson bracket is proportional to the intersection number of the cycles, and vanishes if parallel slices are more than one layer apart.
 These Poisson brackets generalize a fundamental theorem of Neumann and Zagier \cite{NZ} for $K=2$.

 All of the brackets above can be understood intuitively as statements about path-coordi\-nates.
 In particular, the coordinate of a closed contractible path $\gamma$ commutes with the coordinate of any other open or closed path $\gamma'$, so long as $\gamma'$ (if open) begins and ends at the boundary of $M$.
 The coordinates of two general paths that intersect have a bracket (roughly) proportional to their intersection number.